3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 Large blocks last a whole lot longer than a bunch of small ice cubes.

-You can make your own blocks of ice by putting water into a large square of Tupperware and putting it in the freezer.
+You can make your blocks of ice by putting water into a large square of Tupperware and putting it in the freezer.

 One person suggested putting several large blocks on top of a layer of smaller cubes.

-They said this was ideal for several hours of nice cool air conditioning.
+They said this was ideal for several hours of nice, cool air conditioning.

 Which Type Is Best?